 When booking online please indicate any special needs so we can best accommodate you.

-Judd Foundation is pleased to offer a series of Drawing Sessions at 101 Spring Street.
-These 90 minute sessions bring the practice of sketching back into Judd’s studio for the first time.
-With Judd Foundation’s Artist Guides on hand to answer questions about the collection, visitor may draw from life or simply draw inspiration from the collection to create new work.
+Judd Foundation is pleased to offer a series of monthly Drawing Sessions at 101 Spring Street.
+These 90 minute sessions bring the practice of sketching back into Judd’s studio.
+Each Drawing Session takes place on one floor of the building with Artist Guides on hand to answer questions about the collection.
 Tickets can be purchased through our New York calendar.

 Judd Foundation asks that visitors please bring their own dry supplies such as pencils, sharpeners, erasers, graphite, charcoal, paper, sketchbooks, clips and boards (no larger than 20 x 20 inches).
 Stools, easels, tripods and wet materials (ink pigments, watercolors, etc.) will not be allowed.
 Judd Foundation will provide cushions or folding chairs for visitors.